samstarling/cats-playground/README.md

 ## Terminology

+#### Monoid

+A type `A` and an implementation of `Monoid[A]` that satisfies the three laws:

+* Closure: the result of combining two things is always another one of the things.
+* Associativity: When combining more than two things, order doesn't matter.
+* Identity element: There is a special thing called "zero" such that when you combine any thing with "zero" you get the original thing back.

 #### Type constructor

 A type that you can apply to type arguments to 'construct' a type.
 They act like functions, but on the type level. `List` is a type constructor.
 You can't just have a `List`, you have to have a `List[A]`.
 Here, `A` is a type parameter.